 Our ultimate objective is to make programs that learn from their experience as effectively as humans do.
 We shall…say that a program has common sense if it automatically deduces for itself a sufficient wide class of immediate consequences of anything it is told and what it already knows.John Mccarthy, “Programs with Common Sense”, 1958

-Machine learning has been and still is a large part of research area in academic circles.
-But in last decade or so it has made heavy in roads to the practical world of tech industry and today it’s no secret that most of the large players are using numerous machine learning techniques to enhance various aspects of their workflows.
-In this post I’m hoping to look at few ways how a SaaS application (presumably run by a startup) can use machine learning to enhance its overall experience.
+For over a half a century, machine learning has been a strong research topic within the academic circles.
+But in the last decade or so it has made heavy in roads to the practical world of tech industry and today it’s no secret that most of the large players are using numerous machine learning techniques to enhance various aspects of their workflows.
+In this post I’m hoping to look at a few ways how a SaaS application (presumably run by a startup without an infinite amount of resources) can use machine learning to enhance its overall experience.

 Personalise user experience

-In your experience of using SaaS products, how many times you may have found that your favourite item is at the bottom of the list and you have to scroll half a mile or navigate through several layers of menus ?
-Usability usually favours the majority and you may discover the bitterness of being stuck in minority.
+In your experience of using SaaS products, how many times you may have found that your favourite item is at the bottom of the list and you have to scroll half a mile or navigate through several layers of menus?
+Usability usually favours the majority and you may discover the bitterness of being stuck in the minority.

-If you go into the same coffee shop every morning and buy the same drink, if they are any good at their business then they should know your preferences after few days and you don’t have to go through the ordering routine everyday.
-It may be just that the shop owner confirms “Same as usual ? ” and that’s it.
-So if your app is bit more intelligent (good at its business), it could do the same and not irritate users by dropping their most used features to the bottom of the page and having them crawl over the page every time they use your app.
-However to be on safe side, just as in the case of coffee shop owner’s confirmation you may need to give an extra setting option to the user confirming whether it’s preferable for the app to learn user behaviours and adapt.
+For instance, if you visit the same coffee shop every morning and buy the same drink, and if the shop owners are good at their business then they should know your preferences after a few days and you won’t have to go through the ordering routine everyday.
+It may be just that the shop owner confirms “Same as usual?” and that’s it!
+So if your application is a bit more intelligent (i.e., good at its business), it could take a leaf out of this scenario and save user’s time, and in turn, improve customer satisfaction by learning more about their preferences.
+However to be on the safe side, just as in the case of coffee shop owner’s confirmation, you may need to give an extra setting option to the user confirming whether it’s preferable for the app to learn user behaviours and adapt.

 Reduce your support requests

-In your neighbourhood if you notice someone is wondering back and forth looking up and down wouldn’t you assume he is lost and offer your help ?
-Taking a leaf out of this situation your app can do the same and be kind enough to identify a stranger wondering throughout your app and offer him help.
-Not only will you be saving your team’s man hours but you will be saving user’s precious time and as an added bonus impress the user even more so on your product.
+In your neighbourhood if you had noticed a stranger wondering around looking lost, wouldn’t you offer your help?
+Similarly, your app can do the same and be kind enough to identify a new user wondering around and offer help.
+Not only will you be saving your team’s man hours, but you will be also saving user’s precious time, and as an added bonus impress the user even more so in your product.

-On another note, a good application wide search will greatly help answer most questions your users may have.
-From experience most of the support questions are recurring in nature so if users can easily find answers from your community forum or support articles, it will help lighten your support inbox.
+A good application wide search will greatly help answer most questions your users may have.
+From my experience, most of the support questions are recurring in nature so if users can easily find answers from your community forum or support articles, it will help lighten your support load.

 Gauging user reaction to new features

-It’s a normal practise for apps to use a simple voting system to get to know most desired new features of a SaaS app.
-Usually what happen is that app admins put up a set of features they feel important and users vote on them.
-But taking this one step further and crowdsourcing, you can know what users really need and same time know more about your users.
-Of course collaborative filtering is not a new technology and most of the social sites are using it to rate new items and know preferences of new users back and forth.
-So even though you are not running a social network, you can still use it to get to know attributes of your user base such as technical savviness, seeking automation. etc.
+It’s a well-accepted practise for applications to use a simple voting system to collect desired new features by their users.
+Usually what happens is that application admins put up a set of features they feel important and users vote on them.
+Taking this approach one step further and factoring each new feature into some set of attributes, you can know what users really need, and at the same time know more about your users.
+Of course, collaborative filtering (CF) is not a new technology: all social networking services and e-commerce giants are using it to rate new items and know preferences of new users back and forth.
+But, even without being a massive social networking service, you can still use CF to get to know the attributes of your user base, such as technical savviness, seeking automation. etc.

-This only sums up some of the more obvious situations where machine learning techniques can play a part in improve a SaaS application.
-It certainly is an exciting field in which I’m trying to get a grasp on as a passive interest and hoping to carry out experiments to learn the applicability of various theories.
-It would be exciting to hear more ideas and how well they have worked so please feel free to share them here.
+This only sums up some of the more straight-forward scenarios where machine learning techniques can play a part in improving SaaS applications.
+It certainly is an exciting field in which I’m trying to get a grasp on as a passive interest and hoping to carry out experiments to learn the applicability of various ideas.
+It would be exciting to hear more ideas and how well they have worked out for you, so please feel free to share them here.

 Some pointers to get started/keep an eye on: